-According to provided parameters the transmission path length of the ATS system is up to 320 kilometres and the required C/N = 13 dB.
-From the Figure 5, we can see that for the aircraft flying at a distance of 320 km from the receiver and operating with the maximum EIRP, the C/(I+N) is over 50 dB for the interferer of 1 base station and over 40 dB for the network of 19 base stations.
-It means that there is a margin of 30 dB.
+According to parameters provided, the transmission path length of the ATS system is up to 320 kilometres and the required C/N = 13 dB.
+From Figure 5, we can see that for the aircraft flying at a distance of 320 km from the receiver and operating with the maximum EIRP, the C/(I+N) is over 45 dB for the interferer of 1 base station and over 40 dB for the interfering network of 19 base stations.
+It means that there is a margin of 27-32 dB accordingly.

-For comparison results for the analysis based on I/N method are provided in the Figure 6.
+The results for the analysis based on I/N method are provided in the Figure 6.